Activities with Local Communities

 - Support for the Relay for Life* event

-* Relay for Life is a charity event held in over 5,000 communities in 20 countries around the world.
-Persons battling cancer, their families and those who have lost loved ones to the disease run laps around a track for 24 hours to promote the eradication of cancer.
+* Relay for Life is a worldwide charity event that persons battling cancer, their families and those who have lost loved ones to the disease run laps around a track for 24 hours to promote the eradication of cancer.

 Support for "Special Olympics Nippon (Japan)"